Positselski duality in $\infty$-categories: Positselski duality

 Let $(\C, \otimes, \1)$ be a presentably symmetric monoidal $\infty$-category.
-The tensor product $\otimes$ preserves filtered colimits separately in each variable, which by the adjoint functor theorem (\cite[5.5.2.9]{lurie_09}) means that the functor $X\otimes (-)$ has a right adjoint $\iHom(X, -)$, making $\C$ a closed symmetric monoidal category.
-From this internal hom-object we get a functor $(-)^\vee = \iHom(-, \1)\: \C\op \to \C$, which we call \emph{the linear dual}.
+The tensor product $\otimes$ preserves filtered colimits separately in each variable, which by the adjoint functor theorem (\cite[5.5.2.9]{lurie_09}) means that the functor $A\otimes (-)$ has a right adjoint $\iHom(A, -)$, making $\C$ a closed symmetric monoidal category.
+From this internal hom-object we get a functor